jordandalley/dispatchwrapparr/README.md

 - Jellyfin FFmpeg 7.0 Releases: Download the latest [jellyfin-ffmpeg_7.x_portable_linux64-gpl.tar.xz](https://github.com/jellyfin/jellyfin-ffmpeg/releases) release binaries
 - BtbN FFmpeg 8.0 Auto Builds: Download the latest [ffmpeg-master-latest-linux64-gpl.tar.xz](https://github.com/BtbN/FFmpeg-Builds/releases) auto-build binaries with bugfix applied

+### Out of Sync Audio or Streams stopping prematurely

+Different broadcasters use an array of different settings to deliver streaming content.

+If audio is out of sync, or streams are stopping prematurely (freezing), try the cli option `-ff_start_at_zero`.

+You may need to split this option off into its own Dispatcharr profile as it may affect other channels.

+### Jellyfin IPTV streaming issues

+In Jellyfin there are a number of settings related to m3u8 manifests.

+Make sure that all options ("Allow fMP4 transcoding container", "Allow stream sharing", "Auto-loop live streams", "Ignore DTS (decoding timestamp)", and "Read input at native frame rate") are unticked/disabled.

+### My streams stop on ad breaks, why?

+This is a technology called SCTE-35 (aka.
+SSAI or DAI) which is injects ads/commercial breaks into streams based on parameters such as geolocation and demographics etc.

+FFmpeg and pretty much all players balk at it, because instead of a continuous stream like players/ffmpeg expects, it's more like a playlist.

+When the TV channel gets to an ad break, the ads are inserted into the dash or hls manifest.
+In some cases, it switches from separate audio and video streams, to a single stream with an already muxed mp4 file containing audio and video.

+This makes it extremely difficult to work around.
+At this stage, it is not anticipated the Dispatchwrapparr will support SCTE-35, however it won't be ruled out in a future release.

 ---